 Finding scholarships is easier than ever thanks to the Internet.
 Here are some real sources where you can find scholarships:

-- http://scholarships.com and http://cappex.com have databases that allow people to upload their scholarships.
+- Search databases that allow people to upload their scholarships.
 There are many real scholarships on these sites, however it’s up to you to vet them and make sure they’re for real.

 - Your local library.
 Libraries have a lot of pamphlets to be distributed, and often times they have scholarship lists specifically for people from your county or state.

 - Your high school or community college.
 They often have these same pamphlets.
-Asking an academic advisor may help, as well.
+Asking an academic adviser may help, as well.

 Don’t fall victim to this scam!
 It’s easy to get caught up in.